tlyphed/alaspo/README.md

 # clingo-lns

-An LNS framework for the potassco ASP solver suite.
+An LNS framework for the Potassco ASP solver suite.

 The folder `src` contains the LNS implementation template as well a simple random relaxation-based problem-independent LNS.
 Should work out-of-the-box in a conda env after running the following command: